Center of Innovative and Applied Bioprocessing

 Center of Innovative and Applied Bioprocessing (CIAB) is an autonomous national institute under the Department of Biotechnology, Ministry of Science and Technology, Government of India.
 It is headquartered in Mohali, Punjab, and is uniquely focused on secondary agriculture — converting agricultural residues into high-value bioproducts.

+On 31 August 2026, Union Minister Dr. Jitendra Singh inaugurated India's first-ever Green Forge Complex at BRIC-NABI, Mohali, a controlled simulation facility housing chambers that recreate specific light, humidity and temperature conditions to enable cultivation and pre-field assessment of genetically modified crops across hypothetical locations without physical field trials.

 Mission and Mandate

 The institute's mission is to advance knowledge, technologies, and processes related to the agrifood sector, linking research outcomes to societal impact through entrepreneurship and value addition.
 CIAB’s mandate includes four major R&D areas: